top of page

 LIGHTING & SOUND: Ensure that your recording set-up is well lit and the audio is clear.
 Self-tapes can easily be done at home.
 A plain backdrop, (grey or blue is a good option) and a ring light can go a long way to ensure a quality submission.

 FOCUS: Be in the moment.
-Stay focused on your scene partner, you reader, your visualized images.
+Stay focused on your scene partner, your reader, your visualized images.
 Listen and stay in the "now".

 SUBMIT EARLY: Strong, early auditions can set the bar and leave an impression.